francescochecchi/mortality_small_area_estimation/README.md

 Notes:
 * Needs to be run twice, once for CDR and once for U5DR.
 * **Very computationally intensive** (at least 5-10 hours on a standard laptop).
-Execution time depends mostly on: (i) how many models are being evaluated by brute force; (ii) number of folds for cross-validation (recommend 10 folds maximum); (iii) whether mixed model is fit and selected as best model.
+Execution time depends mostly on: (i) how many models are being evaluated by brute force; (ii) number of folds for cross-validation (recommend 10 folds maximum); (iii) whether mixed model is fit and selected as best model (the script runs much faster if only a fixed-effects model is fitted).

 #### :ballot_box_with_check: `mortality_sae_5_estimate_mortality.R`